oasis-tcs/csaf/csaf_2.0/guidance/faq.md

 ### What problems are addressed by CSAF?

-CSAF enable individuals and organizations to successfully disclose and consume security advisories in machine readable format.
+CSAF enables individuals and organizations to successfully disclose and consume security advisories in machine readable format.
 It also specifies the distribution and discovery of CSAF documents.

 ## Relation to other standard and specifications